Introduction to Data Science Languages

 The best part about data science enthusiasts and data scientists is that this language provides a wide array of inbuilt and custom-built libraries, which are useful for emerging data scientists as they do not have to dig in deep to apply the knowledge of Matlab.

-One among the widely used languages which marks a presence in the field of data science is Tensorflow.
+One of the widely used languages which marks a presence in the field of data science is Tensorflow.
 Google develops this, and this open-source library is gaining to be much more popular when it comes to doing numerical calculations and computations.
 This framework works on the large suitability of the data.
 It is used in cases such as graphical computations where it can make use of tuned C++ code.

 One of the major advantages of using TensorFlow is that it uses GPUs and CPUs along with distributed programming.
 This works on the concept of deep learning and can train huge neural networks on the set of immense data in a short span of time.
 This is termed as the second level of generation system from the Google Brain team, which powers a large scale of services such as Google Search, Cloud Speech and photos.